 (CS) Cowboy Shot Camera Shot • Wonder Woman

-Here is an example of a cowboy shot size that's used in a film that has nothing to do with cowboys.
-Wonder Woman is shown in this shot size because it allows for the viewer to register the action and the emotion.
+Here is an example of a cowboy shot size used in a film that has nothing to do with cowboys.
+Wonder Woman is shown in this shot size because it allows the viewer to register the action and the emotion.

-7. Medium Shot (MS)
+7. Medium shot (MS)

-Let's move onto camera shots that reveal your subject in more detail.
+Let's move on to camera shots that reveal your subject in more detail.

-Medium Camera Shot • Subscribe on YouTube
+Medium camera shot • Subscribe on YouTube

-If you don't use all of the different types of camera shots in film, how can you signal anything to your viewer without shot size contrast.
+If you don't use all of the different types of camera shots in film, how can you signal anything to your viewer without shot size contrast

-Medium Close-up SHOT Example
+Medium Close-Up Shot Example

-8. Medium Close Up (MCU)
+8. Medium close up (MCU)

 Here's an example of the medium close-up shot size: